 Trips into the sand dunes that serve as a backdrop to the village take about 2 – 3 hours.
 You pay a standard fee, but there are add-on costs.
 During the trip you will visit spots to sand board, places to zip line down a dune and into one of the lagoons and bars perched at the top of the dunes overlooking the rivers and caatinga forestry.
 Bring extra cash to the tour to enjoy these extra activities.
 Wear a lot of sun protection because you will be under the sun for up to 4 hours.

 Sand buggies offer 2 speeds

 You can opt for a sand buggy “com ou sem emoção,” (with or without excitement).
-The city carves 2 routes into the dunes.
-One will hurl you over 45° hills at an adrenalin-spinning speed.
+The city carves two routes into the dunes.
+One will hurl you over 45° hills at an adrenaline-spinning speed.
 The other buggy meanders gracefully through the maze of dunes.